 If you’re uninjured and happy, do not mess with your running form.
 This invites new and different stresses to your body which will take time to condition your tissues.

 - Some conditions like an Achilles or patellar tendon will be very localized to their anatomical area.

-- Bones get worse with activity.
+- Muscle or tendon strains and tears and bones get worse with activity.